Getting the Best Fuel Economy for Your Vehicle Has a Lot to Do With Maintenance and Habits

-Following these tips can save you money on gas, prolong the life of your vehicle, and help the environment
+Following these tips can save you a lot money at the gas station, prolong the life of your vehicle, and help the environment

-Looking for ways to save money on fuel costs?
+Are you looking for new ways to save money at the pump?
 These days, it seems that everyone is trying to stretch a gallon of gasoline a few extra miles.
 Some things you can do improve your mileage while others either don't improve it or end up making it worse.
-Want to save money by conserving fuel?
-While not all vehicles are different, there are some things that you can do to increase fuel economy that apply to all vehicles.
+While all vehicles are different, there are some things that you can do to increase fuel economy that apply to all vehicles.
+Try them today.

 Maintenance Is Very Important